 - Master's Project II (3 credits)

-- One public policy elective (3 credits; if not taken in spring of the first MPP year)
+- 1 public policy elective (3 credits; if not taken in spring of the first MPP year)

-Please note that separate applications are required for dual degree programs.
-If you plan to pursue a dual degree with another institution, please check on that institution's application requirements and procedures.
-Students applying under these curriculum options must use separate evaluation forms and recommendations for each of the two applications; you may use the same person(s) for both applications, but the forms must be submitted independently in addition to submitting separate, independent transcripts and tests scores.
+Planning to pursue a dual degree with another institution?
+Check their requirements and procedures.
+Students must use separate evaluation forms and recommendations for each application as well as transcripts and test scores.
+(You may use the same recommendation for both applications, but the forms must be submitted independently.)